-The Galapagos Islands are also legally known as the Colon Archipelago or Galapagos Archipelago.
-Although these islands are also known colloquially as “Enchanted Islands”.
+The Galapagos Islands are also legally known as the Colon Archipelago (Archipiélago de Colón) or Galapagos Archipelago.

-The name of the archipelago comes from the species of giant tortoise that inhabits the islands: the Galapagos.
+The archipelago gets its name from the giant tortoise that lives on the islands: the Galapagos.

-The term galapago was used to refer to the English saddle used by women, which resembles the shell of these turtles.
+The word “galapago” was used to describe the English saddle that women used, which looked like the shell of these turtles.

-The Government Council of the Special Regime of Galapagos is the entity responsible for the administration, organization and management of the islands.
+The Government Council of the Special Regime of Galapagos is in charge of the islands’ administration, organization, and management.

 Islands of the Galapagos

 Galapagos has seven major islands, 14 smaller islands, 12 additional islands, 64 islets and 136 rocks, all of which are volcanic in origin.

 See also: How many islands are there in Galapagos?